Diffusion Models for Medical Anomaly Detection: Introduction

 \subsubsection{Related Work}

 In classical anomaly detection, autoencoders \cite{auto1,kingma} are trained on data of healthy subjects.
 Any deviations from the learned distribution then lead to a high anomaly score.
 This idea has been applied for unsupervised anomaly detection in medical images \cite{autobrats1,autobrats2,marimont}, where the difference between the healthy reconstruction and the anomalous input image highlight pixels that are perceived as anomalous.
-Other approaches focus on Generative Adversarial Networks (GANs) \cite{gan} for image-to-image translation \cite{fixed,vagan,descargan}.
-However, training of GANs is challenging and requires a lot of hyperparameter tuning.
+Other approaches focus on Generative Adversarial Networks (GANs) \cite{gan} for image-to-image translation \cite{fixed,vagan,descargan}.\\ However, training of GANs is challenging and requires a lot of hyperparameter tuning.
 Furthermore, additional loss terms and changes to the architecture are required to ensure cycle-consistent results.
 In \cite{cam,saliency}, the gradient of a classifier is used to obtain anomaly maps.
-Recently, transformer networks \cite{transformers2} were also successfully applied on brain anomaly detection \cite{transformers1}.
-In \cite{challenging}, a new thresholding method is proposed for anomaly segmentation on the BRATS dataset.\\ Lately, DDPMs were in focus for there ability to beat GANs on image synthesis \cite{beatgans}.
+O Recently, transformer networks \cite{transformers2} were also successfully applied on brain anomaly detection \cite{transformers1}.
+Non-synthesis based methods such as density estimation, feature modeling or self-supervised classification also provide state-of-the-art techniques for anomaly detection \cite{yang2021visual}.
+In \cite{challenging}, a new thresholding method is proposed for anomaly segmentation on the BRATS dataset. \\ Lately, DDPMs were in focus for there ability to beat GANs on image synthesis \cite{beatgans}.
 In the flow of this success, they were also applied on image-to-image translation \cite{unitddpm,ilvr}, segmentation \cite{diffseg}, reconstruction \cite{palette} and registration\cite{diffusemorph}.
 As shown in \cite{ddim}, DDIMs are closely related to score-based generative models \cite{score_based}, which can be used for interpolation between images.
 However, there is no diffusion model for anomaly detection so far to the best of our knowledge.